Evans will not travel with NI - Rodgers

 Leicester City boss Brendan Rodgers says Jonny Evans will not travel with Northern Ireland in the upcoming international window, despite being named in Ian Baraclough's squad.

-Defender Evans has not played since injuring his foot in May's FA Cup final, but was included in Baraclough's panel for next month's triple-header.
+Defender Evans has not played since injuring his foot in May's FA Cup final, but was included by Baraclough for next month's triple-header.

 The NI manager acknowledged that Evans was a "big doubt" for the fixtures.